 The Committee does not replace or replicate established management responsibilities and delegations, within WorkCover.

 The Committee will provide prompt updates on its findings directly to the Board, particularly when issues are identified that could present a material risk or threat to WorkCover.
+The Committee minutes will be provided at the Board meeting following the Committee meeting.

 Authority and independence